department-of-veterans-affairs/abd-vro/README.md

 - [spectral][12]
 - [shellcheck][9]

 > Use the [Mac OS Guide][4] to make sure you have all the above dependencies available in your local environment.
-No need to clone the starterkit repo, use `./scripts/mac-dev-tools.sh` included here.
+No need to clone the starterkit repo, use `./scripts/mac-dev-tools.sh` included in this repo.
 > Otherwise, refer to the [Other Operating Systems Guide][5].

 You will also need to have a GitHub personal access token with the `read:packages` permission exported in your local shell.